sadok23/Internship_docs/freeipa.md

 | Verify Certificate | `none` |
 | Require TFA | *(unchecked)* |

 > **Note:** The Server field must be resolvable from the Proxmox host.
-If DNS is not configured, use the host IP directly.
+If DNS isn't configured, use the host IP directly.
 Docker container names are not resolvable outside the Docker network.

 ### Sync Tab